Philip Davies: Parliamentary career

-Davies unsuccessfully contested the parliamentary seat of Colne Valley at the 2001 general election and was defeated by the sitting Labour MP Kali Mountford by 4,639 votes.
+At the 2001 general election, Davies unsuccessfully contested Colne Valley as the Conservative candidate, where he came second with 30.5% of the vote behind the incumbent Labour MP Kali Mountford.

-In the 2005 general election, he was elected as an MP for the seat of Shipley with a majority of 422 votes, defeating the Labour MP and Parliamentary Under Secretary of State at the Department for Constitutional Affairs Chris Leslie.
+At the 2005 general election Davies was elected as MP for Shipley, winning the seat with 39% of the vote and a majority of 422.
 He received donations toward his successful campaign from Bearwood Corporate Services, a company set up by non-domicile Lord Ashcroft to give out donations to marginal seats such as Davies'.

 Davies made his maiden speech on 7 June 2005.
 He recalled Titus Salt and then mentioned the UNESCO World Heritage Site in Saltaire.
 He also announced that he wanted to remain a backbencher and not to be a shadow spokesman or a minister, and that he wanted to feel able to speak for his constituents.
-Davies held his seat with a greatly increased majority of 9,944 votes in the 2010 general election, and held his seat for a second time with a slightly reduced majority of 9,624 in the 2015 general election.

-He was re-elected onto the executive committee of the 1922 Committee of backbench Conservative MPs in 2010 and is a member of the Culture, Media and Sport Select Committee.
-He has also become a member of the newly established backbench business committee and a member of the Speaker's Panel, chairing Westminster Hall debates.
-Davies is rated as one of the Conservatives' most rebellious MPs.
+At the 2010 general election, Davies was re-elected as MP for Shipley with an increased vote share of 48.6% and an increased majority of 9,944.
+He was re-elected onto the executive committee of the 1922 Committee of backbench Conservative MPs after the general election and became a member of the Culture, Media and Sport Select Committee.
+He also became a member of the newly established backbench business committee and a member of the Speaker's Panel, chairing Westminster Hall debates.

-On 2 November 2012, Davies wrote to the Metropolitan Police requesting it to open a second investigation into ex-Labour MP Denis MacShane's expenses claims.
+In November 2012, Davies wrote to the Metropolitan Police requesting it to open a second investigation into ex-Labour MP Denis MacShane's expenses claims.

-Davies retained his seat at the 2017 snap election with a reduced majority of 4,681 votes, though also increasing his share of the vote by 1.45%, his highest ever share.
+At the 2015 general election, Davies was again re-elected, with an increased vote share of 50% and a decreased majority of 9,624.
+He was again re-elected at the snap 2017 general election, with an increased vote share of 51.3% and a decreased majority of 4,681 votes.
+At the 2019 general election, Davies was again re-elected, with a decreased vote share of 50.8% and an increased majority of 6.242 votes.

 In 2020 Davies became one of four Vice-Chairs of the All Party Parliamentary Group on Whistleblowing.
 This group has been subject to criticism by some campaigners on whistleblowing law reform.

+Davies is rated as one of the Conservatives' most rebellious MPs.

+Davies was defeated in the 2024 general election losing to Labour candidate Anna Dixon.